 In this section, we concisely summarize the data sources used and sample restrictions imposed.
 We provide additional detail on the sources and the sample in Appendix A. We compiled data on wind farm characteristics and output from two publicly available Energy Information Administration (EIA) surveys covering all utility-scale wind farms in the United States.
-The EIA-860 database, which reflects an annual survey of power plants, contains: first date of commercial operation, operator, location, nameplate capacity, number of turbines, predominant turbine model, average annual wind speed,12 wind quality class,13 regulatory status of the plant, entity type14 of the principle owner, and operator (ISO).
-We combine this
+The EIA-860 database, which reflects an annual survey of power plants, contains: first date of commercial operation, operator, location, nameplate capacity, number of turbines, predominant turbine model, average annual wind speed,13 wind quality class,14 regulatory status of the plant, entity type15 of the principle owner, and operation within a regional transmission organization (RTO) or independent system operator (ISO).
+We combine this annual plant-level information with monthly electricity generation data collected through the Form EIA-923 survey of power plants.